eramons/techblog/content/post/thinkpadw500.md

 _NOTE: how convenient that the Thinkwpad W500 has THREE usb ports :)_

 Boot from the external drive.
 This time there was no temperature warning, so the thermal grease was doing its job properly.
-After ubuntu booted, download and build flashrom from source (as described in _1.3.
+Download and build flashrom from source (as described in _1.3.
 Use Flashrom internally_).

 Run flashrom with the internal programmer:
 ```